Vadman97/PicoSim/README.md

 Memory operations are quite efficient, except set_value and get_value for a memory row taking more time during conversion of binary to int.
 This process can definitely be optimized.

-On an average machine, the simulation is on the order of 1000x slower than on FPGA (runs at 100 KHz).
+On an average machine, the ALU simulation is on the order of 500x slower than on FPGA (runs at 170 KHz).

-Arithmetic operations can be sped up by 3x creating carry-lookahead binary adders.